Read time: 3 mins

 In this article, we delve into the reasons behind dog zoomies, their implications for your furry companion's well-being, and how to manage them when they occur.

-Dog zoomies, also referred to as the "Frenetic Random Activity Periods" (FRAPs) or the mad half hour, can be triggered by a variety of factors.
+Dog zoomies, also referred to as the "Frenetic Random Activity Periods" (FRAPs), can be triggered by a variety of factors.

 One common trigger is excess energy.
 Dogs are naturally active creatures, and if they've been cooped up for a while, they may release their pent-up energy through these frenzied bursts.